globus/globus-automate-client/README.rst

       "End": true
     }

 Each of the properties on the ``Action`` state are defined as follows.
-In some cases, we provide additional discussion of topics raised by specific properties in further sections below this enumeratiion.
+In some cases, we provide additional discussion of topics raised by specific properties in further sections below this enumeration.

 *  ``Type`` (required): As with other States defined by the States Language, the ``Type`` indicates the type of this state.
 The value ``Action`` indicates that this state represents an Action invocation.